uclab-potsdam/inflect/README.md

 The syntax is <a href="https://daringfireball.net/projects/markdown/syntax">Markdown</a> with three notable conventions:

 1. Two consecutive **empty lines** create the vertical separation between sections
-2. Markdown **links** are treated as inflection references, instructing the framework to update the embedded visualization.
+2. Markdown **links** instruct the framework to update the embedded visualization.
-Regular HTML links bypass this mechanism and are rendered as simple text links, without the respective webpage being loaded into the iframe.
+Regular HTML links bypass this mechanism and are rendered as simple text links.
 3. Inflected **images** can be included with Markdown links or images.
 You can hide them from the story text, by using image tags with the `alt` attribute set to `img`: <br>
 `![img](img/#parameters...)`